-- To introduce a simple web-based method for scheduling irrigation in Puerto Rico - The method calculates the number of hours a farmer has to run his or her pump. - The method is based on: TECHNICAL NOTE: A Simple Web-Based Method for Scheduling Irrigation in Puerto Rico.
+- To introduce a simple web-based method for scheduling irrigation in Puerto Rico - The method calculates the volume of irrigation water and the number of hours a farmer has to run his or her pump. - The method is based on: TECHNICAL NOTE: A Simple Web-Based Method for Scheduling Irrigation in Puerto Rico.
 2012, Harmsen E.W., J. Agric.
 Univ.
 P.R.
 96 (3-4) 2012. - Available at http:/pragwater.com/selected-publicationsand-presentations/